 Two of the family’s dogs were in the house at the time of the fire, but were able to make it out safely and are being temporarily kept in their neighbor's horse barn out back.

 The homeowner, Mark Favreau, was transported to the hospital with chest pains and his son, Mark Favreau, was brought to Marlborough Clinic for evaluation due to severe anxiety symptoms and a possible panic attack.

 In addition to the homeowner, his wife, Jean; their son Mark and Mark’s girlfriend were home when the fire started.

-Possible cause is speculated to be from a lightening strike during the thunder storm that ripped through the area.
+Possible cause is speculated to be from a lightning strike during the thunderstorm that ripped through the area.
 The State Fire Marshall's Office is following up with investigations.